Festival of Books and Arts at the JCC Indianapolis

 If you’re planning to see multiple events, you can save by purchasing a Festival Pass.
+Save $10 by purchasing at the early bird price; the Festival Pass is $50 in September, $60 in October.
 Please note that the Festival Pass includes all events but does not include books.

 Thanks to Our Sponsors

-The JCC’s Ann Katz Festival of Books & Arts, presented in 2022 by The Herbert Simon Family Foundation, is made possible with funding from the Irwin and Ann Katz Cultural Arts and Education Endowment Fund and major festival sponsors including Lilly Endowment Inc., The National Bank of Indianapolis, Katz Sapper & Miller, and Christel DeHaan Family Foundation in memory of Christel DeHaan.
+The Ann Katz Festival of Books & Arts is made possible with funding from the Irwin and Ann Katz Cultural Arts and Education Endowment Fund and our major festival sponsors including Lilly Endowment Inc., The Herbert Simon Family Foundation, Indianapolis Hebrew Congregation, The National Bank of Indianapolis, and Katz Sapper & Miller.

 Support Our Authors